ggV1sion/Vision/README.md

 [🟦] Show FOV: Let you see your field of view.

-[🟦] Use Y Axis: Makes the camlock use Y axis (Up and down movement, you can check it by yourself).
+[🟦] Use Y Axis: Makes the camlock use Y axis, also prevent from shooting the ground (Up and down movement, you can check it by yourself).

 [🟦] Ignore Aimparts: Makes the camlock ignore specified aimparts with the dropdown below the toggle.